 (No ratings)

 Talya Malkin, MSW is a social worker in Chicago, IL specializing in pediatric psychiatry and social work.
-Talya Malkin, MSW is affiliated with The University of Chicago Medicine and UChicago Medicine.
+Talya Malkin, MSW is affiliated with The University of Chicago Medicine.

 5815 S. Maryland Avenue